smxi/inxi/README.txt

-inxi will also start on Darwin, OSX's mutated version of a BSD, but my conclusion about Darwin is that it is Unix in name only, and I will not spend a second of my time adding any further support for that crippled broken corporate pseudo-unix system.
-Don't ask, unless you are willing to pay my normal professional wages.
+inxi will also start on Darwin, OSX's mutated version of a BSD, but my conclusion about Darwin is that it is Unix in name only, and I will not spend any of my finite time adding any further support for OSX.

 =====================================================================
 INXI FEATURES AND FUNCTIONALITY